JCR-UK

 But Jews really started coming to the Principality in any numbers in the 1870's, when the advent of the steamship and the gathering industrialisation of Britain built up the enormous demand for coal and steel.
 Thus Tredegar, at the 'head' of the Rhymney Valley, had a community in 1870, the coal and steel town Merthyr Tydfil a Jewish Cemetery and synagogue in 1872, and there was an earlier one.
 Local records discovered by Mr Maurice Dennis of Cardiff, historian of Welsh Jewry, mentions a synagogue in Neath in 1875 with 'seats for 30.'
 No other trace of an organised community there survives, although quite a few Jews are known to have lived there.

 From 1880 onwards Jewish settlement spread into almost every town and village of the Welsh valleys and Aberavon, Aberdare, Abertillery, Bridgend, Ebbw Vale, Pontypridd, became names familiar in the Anglo-Jewish directory.
-Brynmawr, according to the statistical unit of the Board of Deputies, at one time had the largest concentration of Jews in proportion to the British Isles.
+Brynmawr, according to the statistical unit of the Board of Deputies, at one time had the largest concentration of Jews in proportion to [its population, in] the British Isles.

 Some immigrants also settled along the coast of North Wales, and Bangor, Llandudno, Colwyn Bay and Ryhl support small Jewish communities to this day.
 But they are now miniscule though they endeavour to maintain some semblance of communal life centred on the synagogue in Llandudno.